- Can I travel as a new grad?

-Either way, we wanted to DEBUNK 3 Myths about Travel Therapy.
+Either way, I wanted to DEBUNK 3 Myths about Travel Therapy.

-You ultimately decide whether or not to accept a position.
+- You ultimately decide whether or not to accept a position.
 Nobody forces you or sends you anywhere.
 You are in charge of researching an area before accepting a contract AND asking all the right questions during an interview to determine what kind of facility it is.
-The company and recruiter do not play a roll in whether they “give you” or “send you to” a good or bad assignment.
+You are completely in control of where you want to apply to, interview with, and ultimately, you decide whether you accept the job or not.
+So, you are never forced to go anywhere or placed without your consent.
 It is completely up to you to accept or decline a job.
 But it is important to work with a trusted recruiter and not just go with any company.